-Grease the top 10 in. / 250 mm of the breaker tool bit before installing.
+Grease the top 250 mm / 10 in. of the breaker tool bit before installing.
 During operation, the tool can be greased through the grease fitting.
 Grease is required.

 Make sure the tool bit is against the piston by placing the tool bit against the ground and then putting down pressure on the breaker.
 See the illustrations below.